model-initiative/model_initiative/README.md

 * *model_name_and_args* refers to the name of the chosen model and the set of arguments chosen by the user to run the model with.
-The first argument should always be *wave*, which refers to the dual channel sound array.
-Matlab pathway models often require the samplerate as argument.
-Use *fs* to refer to the samplerate and place it at the second position in the argument list.
+The first argument should always be *wave*, which refers to the dual channel sound array, the second argument should always be the samplerate  *fs*.

 * *detector_name_and_args* refers to the name of the chosen detector and the set of arguments chosen by the user to run the detector with.
 The first argument of the detector function should always be